rwth-i6/returnn_common/README.md

-When this is integrated as part of a Sisyphus recipe, the common way people use it is similar as for i6_experiments, i.e. you would `git clone` this repo into your `recipes` directory.
+When this is integrated as part of a Sisyphus recipe, the common way people use it is similar as for i6_experiments, i.e. you would `git clone` this repo into your `recipe` directory.

+## Usage as Sisyphus recipe submodule

 See [i6_experiments](https://github.com/rwth-i6/i6_experiments).

 ## Usage via `returnn.import_`